TL;DR

 Why CSA2 matters right now for French enterprises

 The European Union Cybersecurity Certification Scheme for Cloud Services has been in development since 2020.
-A controversial draft published in March 2024 removed the sovereignty tier following pressure from the United States government and US technology companies, effectively allowing US cloud providers to retain access to European public sector and critical infrastructure contracts at all tiers.
+A March 2024 draft removed the proposed sovereignty requirements for the highest certification level after extensive debate among Member States, industry groups, and cloud providers, making it easier for US hyperscalers to qualify for EU cloud certifications and compete for sensitive public sector and critical infrastructure cloud contracts.

 France never accepted that outcome.
-France's national cybersecurity agency, ANSSI (Agence Nationale de la Sécurité des Systèmes d'Information), and the French government have consistently argued that genuine sovereignty requires more than contractual assurances: it requires that a provider's parent company be immune from extraterritorial legal orders, including the US CLOUD Act.
+France's national cybersecurity agency, ANSSI (Agence Nationale de la Sécurité des Systèmes d'Information), and the French government have consistently argued that true cloud sovereignty requires more than contractual assurances, including protection from extraterritorial legal obligations such as those arising under the US CLOUD Act.

 The CSA2 proposal, tabled in January 2026, signals that France's position is gaining ground.
-If the sovereignty tier is formally adopted into the EUCS framework, it would create a two-track European cloud market: providers with EU-native governance and data residency on one track, and everyone else on the other.
+If formally adopted into the EUCS framework, the proposed sovereignty tier could further divide the European cloud market between providers with EU-native governance structures and those operating under non-EU parent ownership.

 For GRC specifically, this matters enormously.
 GRC platforms sit at the heart of an organisation's compliance evidence, risk data, and audit trails.
 If the platform itself cannot be certified as sovereign, using it to demonstrate compliance with NIS2 or DORA becomes a structural contradiction.